lamini-ai/lamini-ai.github.io/docs/training/evaluation.md

 First, you can access our [dashboard](/training/dashboard) to see the evaluation results of your model against its base model.

 Second, you can use our [evaluation API](/rest_api/eval_results) to evaluate your model against a dataset.
-If you are an Organizations Tier user, then you can also access our LLM evaluation suite.

 ![Evaluation Dashboard](/assets/dashboard.png)